agency-quill/agency/documentation/web/dynamic-dynamic-alley.md

 ### Offer Code

 The offer code currently programmed in the dynamic alley position is __W20_06_980_DYNTST0H__.
-To update the ad, we need to overwrite its contents. _To remove the ad we need to remove all of the content from the offer code._
+To update it, we need to overwrite its contents in ADCore. _If we wish to remove the ad, we need to remove all of the content from the offer code._

 ### Data

-For the __Dymanic Dynamic Alley__, the `HTML` is one block of code.
-However, the offer code breaks that code across five fields to improve readability and make editing easier.
+The __Dymanic Dynamic Alley__ is a single block of `HTML` and `CSS`.
+Even though we could put it all in one field, breaking it up across all five improves readability and makes editing easier.

 For the ad to display correctly, populate the five fields of the offer code as outlined below.
-Only the `u_ad_html_02` and `u_ad_html_04` fields should be customized.
-The other three do not change.
+Only the `u_ad_html_02` and `u_ad_html_04` fields should be customized. ___Do not change the other three___.

-___To hide the ad from users, all of the fields in the offer code must be empty.___
+__To hide the ad from users, all of the fields in the offer code must be empty.__

 #### u_ad_html_01